MAESTRO: Masked AutoEncoders for Multimodal, Multitemporal, and Multispectral Earth Observation Data

 We examine the impact of various multitemporal components on downstream task performance for MAE-B and ViT-B models.
 In these experiments, we use the \textit{group} fusion mode, grouping together the Sentinel-1 ascending and descending modalities.
 For multispectral data, we use \textit{joint-token} fusion combined with \textit{patch-group-wise} target normalization during reconstruction.

-We report in \cref{tab:impact_timesteps} the effect of varying the number of temporal bins $D_m$ for the Sentinel-2 and Sentinel-1 ascending and descending modalities.
-Additionally, we show in \cref{tab:impact_encodings_da} the impact of removing date encodings and disabling the data augmentation associated with random time step selection within temporal bins.

-In \cref{tab:impact_timesteps}, we observe that the choice of $D_m$ for Sentinel-2 is critical when this modality drives performance, as in TreeSatAI-TS and PASTIS-HD (see \cref{sm:impact_modality}).
+First, we evaluate the effect of varying the number of temporal bins $D_m$ for the Sentinel-2 and Sentinel-1 ascending and descending modalities.
+As shown in \cref{tab:impact_timesteps}, the number of temporal bins $D_m$ for Sentinel-2 is critical when this modality drives performance, as in TreeSatAI-TS and PASTIS-HD (see \cref{sm:impact_modality}).
 Notably, the performance gap between $D_m=16$ and $D_m=1$ for Sentinel-2 is much larger than that between $D_m=1$ and $D_m=0$.
 This indicates that it is the multitemporal dynamics of Sentinel-2, rather than its monotemporal component, that is essential.
 In contrast, varying $D_m$ for Sentinel-1 has only a minor effect, reflecting its smaller role (see \cref{sm:impact_modality}).

-In \cref{tab:impact_encodings_da}, we find that removing date encodings leads to a clear performance drop whenever multitemporal dynamics are important.
-Random time step selection during training generally improves performance, although the magnitude of its benefit varies across datasets.
+Next, we assess the impact of disabling the data augmentation associated with random time step selection within temporal bins.
+As shown in \cref{tab:impact_random_selection}, disabling this data augmentation generally degrades performance, although the magnitude of the degradation varies across datasets.